oscarbvf/meu_app_teste/README.md

    Only authenticated users can create, edit, or delete posts.
    This is enforced via before_action :authenticate_user! in the PostsController.

+5. Authorization with Pundit
+   This application uses Pundit.
+Policies are defined to control user access to specific resources and actions based on their roles or ownership.
+Unauthorized actions trigger a flash alert and redirect the user to a safe location.

+   To ensure security:
+   - ApplicationController includes Pundit and handles Pundit::NotAuthorizedError.
+   - Controllers call authorize(resource) to enforce policy checks.
+   - Only authenticated users (via Devise) can access protected actions.
+   - Example policy: Only the author of a post can edit or delete it.

+   Note: The app also uses Turbo (via Hotwire) for faster navigation without full page reloads, which is fully compatible with Pundit’s redirection and flash messages.

 ## What I Learned